-- Paris: Home to famous sites like the Notre Dame, the Louvre, the Sacre Coeur and, of course, the Eiffel Tower, Paris is one of those cities that should be on every traveller’s bucket list.
+- Paris: Home to famous sites like the Notre Dame, the Louvre, the Catacombs, the Sacre Coeur and, of course, the Eiffel Tower, Paris is one of those cities that should be on every traveller’s bucket list.

 - Nice: Nice is an eclectic mix of styles – beachside resort town, Parisian opulence and Mediterranean terracotta.
 Not to mention its fantastic markets, hilly old town, superb restaurants, and the blue expanse of the sea, making it one of the best places to visit in the south of France.